-- 1. Reviews lab values prior to administering medication and beginning specialized radiologic procedures. - 2.
+- 1. Reviews lab values prior to administering medication and initiating specialized radiologic procedures. - 2.
 Determines type and dose of contrast agent to be administered, based on the patient's age, weight and medical/physical status. - 3.
-Verifies that exposure indicator data for digital radiographic systems has not been altered or modified and is included in the Digital Imaging Communications in Medicine (DICOM) header and on images printed to media.
+Verifies that exposure indicator data for digital radiographic systems has not been altered or modified and is included in the Digital Imaging Communications in Medicine (DICOM) header and on images exported to media.

-۷ 4.
-Analyzes digital images to determine the use of appropriate imaging parameters.
+4. Analyzes images to determine the use of appropriate imaging parameters.